nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ### BranchLevel

-We tell the server what our position is in our branch (xth generation) on the distributed network.
+We tell the server what our position is in our branch (nth generation) in the distributed network.

 ### Data Order